Corey Bailey

 Pulse Code Modulation

 analog audio to a digital format.
-Basically, it is defined as the uniform sampling of
+Basically, it’s defined as the uniform sampling

-an audio waveform at regular intervals.
-This applies to both frequency (sample
+of an audio waveform at regular intervals.
+This applies to both frequency (Sample

 RED BOOK: The CD standard